Need Car Repair Financial Assistance? These Top Resources Can Help

 - Keep donors in the loop with regular fundraiser updates.
 Let your audience know once you start using funds to repair your car, or if you’ve reached a fundraising milestone that you’re particularly excited about.

-- At the end of your fundraiser, make sure to thank your donors.
+- At the end of your fundraiser, make sure to thank your donors with a thank you letter.
 A simple gesture of gratitude goes a long way.

-Take a look below at how others are using crowdfunding to quickly raise the money they need for essential car repairs.
+Take a look below at how others have used crowdfunding to quickly raise the money they needed for essential car repairs.

 Get back on the road today

 When you need emergency financial assistance for car repairs and don’t know where to turn, a fundraiser is your answer.
-With crowdfunding, you can quickly raise the money you need to get back on the road fast—and with GoFundMe’s 0% platform fee for organizers, more of the money you raise goes directly toward paying for car repairs.
-Sign up today and start your fundraiser, so you can stop worrying about costly repairs and get back to living your life.
+With crowdfunding, you can quickly raise the money you need to get back on the road fast.
+Sign up today and start your fundraiser so you can stop worrying about costly repairs and get back to living your life.